ElijahJohn1204/odin-recipes/README.md

 Not a lot to show off here, just a basic page with links to other recipe pages.
 Decent recipes that I found courtesy AllRecipes.com with images from Flickr.

+# styles
+You may have noticed that I have added some CSS stylings.
+Just practicing a bit with that.
+Nothing fancy.